🚀 #1 Rated CAPM Prep — Trusted by 20,000+ Candidates

 BA roles vs PM roles, stakeholder communication, requirements gathering techniques (user stories, use cases, workshops), product roadmaps, traceability matrices, and validating requirements at delivery.

-Critical insight: Domain 4 (Business Analysis) is 27% of the exam — nearly as large as Domain 1.
-Most CAPM candidates underestimate this because it was not a focus of older exam versions.
-Make sure your CAPM practice questions include substantial Business Analysis coverage: requirements gathering, the Product Owner vs Business Analyst distinction, and acceptance criteria validation.
-Domains 1 and 4 together represent 63% of your total score.
+Here's what most candidates miss: Domain 4 (Business Analysis) is 27% of the exam — nearly as large as Domain 1.
+It wasn't part of the old CAPM, so people don't give it the attention it deserves.
+Make sure your CAPM practice questions include real Business Analysis coverage: requirements gathering, the Product Owner vs Business Analyst distinction, and acceptance criteria.
+Domains 1 and 4 together are 63% of your total score — that's where the exam is won or lost.

 Step 1